 So, following the travel ritual, sharing the first impressions of visiting Sharjah.

 Sharjah takes pride in being the cultural capital of the United Arab Emirates.
-The culture is showcased through various museums in the Sharjah Emirates.
-The museums not only showcase the civilization and heritage but also the natural treasures of Sharjah.
+The culture is showcased through various museums.
+The museums not only showcase civilization and heritage but also natural treasures.
 There are also new age museums like vintage cars museum.
-Size-wise Sharjah is the 3rd largest emirate in UAE.
+Size-wise it is the 3rd largest emirate in UAE.

 What I enjoyed most was walking through its old souks or markets.
-For shopping, there are fairly new and elaborate central souks and supermarkets but you get the vibe of ethnic markets in places like Irani market or the souk at heart of Sharjah.
+For shopping, there are fairly new and elaborate central souks and supermarkets but you get the vibe of ethnic markets in places like Irani market or the souk at heart of the city.